"Mushroom" - a New Dilution or Silver Variant?

 Beryl of Berry chestnut

-Susan of Gott cream ches dun
+Susan of Gott cream chestnut dun

 Gardie Zara